keyz/codestamp/README.md

 - [examples/basic](examples/basic/package.json): Simple stamping via the CLI.
 - [examples/template-python](examples/template-python/package.json): Use template string to add a Python banner comment via the CLI.
 - [examples/real-world](examples/real-world/stamp.js): Use the API to programmatically insert the stamp as a JSON field (via `initialStampPlacer`), and ignore insignificant spaces and new lines in JSON (via `fileTransformerForHashing`).
+- 🙋 [scripts/generate-docs.ts](scripts/generate-docs.ts) The README file you're reading is generated and verified by `codestamp`!
+  - And here's the stamp: `CodeStamp<<b88e3218d58874db68435b9947865ba9>>`

 ## Install